Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-template-net.md

     # Indicate that the agent should allow the CLR to inline methods that are not instrumented by Contrast.
     # enable_jit_inlining: true

+    # Indicate that the agent should allow the CLR to perform transparency checks under full trust.
+    # enable_transparency_checks: false

     # Indicate that the agent should automatically restart IIS to apply certain configuration changes (e.g., app_pool_blacklist).
     # restart_iis_on_config_change: true